-We believe that successful GLAMs constantly look for new and imaginative ways to maximise the impact of their collections and knowledge.
-While online collections are a popular and exciting route to engage with their audience, they typically only have small numbers of visitors - working with the Wikimedia community can offer GLAMs a new window on a potential global audience of over half a billion people worldwide.
+We believe that successful GLAMs constantly look for new and imaginative ways to maximise the impact of their collections and knowledge.While online collections are a popular and exciting route to engage with their audience, they typically only have small numbers of visitors - working with the Wikimedia community can offer GLAMs a new window on a potential global audience of over half a billion people worldwide.
 The numbers support the compelling public benefit that results from engagement with the Wikimedia projects and we'll be exploring this more in the coming year.
-Nearly 25% of the year's charitable spending went on GLAMs and Wikimedians in Residence.
+Nearly 25% of the year's charitable spending went on GLAMs and Wikimedians in Residence <link to 2013-14 statutory accounts: SoFA -GLAM expenditure £124k>